kishorpatil2107/kishorpatil2107/README.md

 ## 👨‍💻 About Me

-I am an Azure-certified DevOps Engineer with 5+ years of hands-on experience in building scalable infrastructure and CI/CD automation on Microsoft Azure.
-I specialize in Infrastructure as Code (Terraform), container orchestration (AKS, Helm), monitoring (Prometheus/Grafana), and secure deployments using tools like Azure DevOps, GitHub Actions, and Jenkins.
+I am an Azure-certified DevOps Engineer with 5+ years of hands-on experience in building scalable infrastructure and CI/CD automation on AWS Cloud.
+I specialize in Infrastructure as Code (Terraform), container orchestration (AKS, Helm), monitoring (Prometheus/Grafana), and secure deployments using tools like AWS, Azure DevOps, GitHub Actions, and Jenkins.

 ---